 Defendants shall bear their own taxable costs of court.
-ICP shall recover 50% of its taxable costs of court, as calculated by the clerk of court, from defendants.
-Defendants shall bear the remaining 50% of ICP's taxable costs of court, as calculated by the clerk of court.

-Done at Dallas, Texas August 7, 2012.
+ICP shall recover 50% of its taxable costs of court, as calculated by the clerk of the court, from defendants and shall bear the remaining 50% of its own taxable costs of court, as calculated by the clerk of the court.
+Done at Dallas, Texas November 8, 2012.